harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 it was [added][news94 btcpay payjoin] to the BTCPay self-hosted payment processing system.
-Payjoin provides a convenient way for users to increase their privacy and the privacy of other users on the network by creating transactions that undermine the assumption that all inputs to a transaction are owned by the same person.
+Payjoin provides a convenient way for users to increase their privacy and the privacy of other users on the network by creating transactions that undermine the assumption that the same person owns all of the inputs in a transaction.
 The BTCPay version of payjoin would soon be [specified][news104 bips923] as [BIP78][] and support for it was added to [other programs][news116 payjoin joinmarket].